weaveworks/weave-gitops/website/README.md

 Not all the below will apply, take them as hints.

 - An intro explaining why they would want this thing
-- A summary of what the tutorial will acheive
+- A summary of what the tutorial will achieve
 - Prerequisites
 - Notes on assumed knowledge
 - Screenshots (ones you can actually read)